expo/expo/docs/pages/eas-update/deployment-patterns.md

 Disadvantages of this flow:

-- There are no pre-production checks to make sure the code will function as we want.
-We can test with Expo Go or a development app, but this is less safe than having a dedicated testing environment.
+- There are no pre-production checks to make sure the code will function as intended.
+We can test with Expo Go or a development app, but this is less safe than having a dedicated test environment.

 ## Branch promotion flow

 This flow is great for managing versioned releases.
 Here are the parts of the deployment process above that make up this flow:

-Creating builds: (b) Create builds for production use and separate builds for testing use.
+Creating builds: (b) Create builds for production and separate builds for testing.

 Testing changes: (a) Test changes on TestFlight and the Play Store Internal Track and/or (b) Test changes with internal distribution builds.